 Hardwoods like bamboo and cork flooring can be very environmentally friendly, but they are not always the best option in commercial settings that need to withstand moisture, high temperatures, and continuous foot traffic.
 Typically, hard-surface flooring materials like resinous epoxy flooring are non-absorptive, chemical resistant, and seamless.
 They are also the most sustainable flooring options that can accommodate intense cleaning for hygienic or safety reasons.

 Linoleum: Linoleum is made from natural materials like cork dust, wood flour, linseed oil, and rosin—making it a sustainable choice for commercial flooring.
 While it is easy to clean or maintain, it is susceptible to high traffic or moisture damage.
 Excessive humidity or temperature change can also cause corners to curl and require frequent repair.

-Rubber: Rubber flooring made from recycled tires, can make it an eco-friendly choice for commercial spaces.
+Rubber: Rubber flooring made from recycled tires, can make it a sustainable choice for commercial spaces.
 It’s also slip-resistant and very comfortable underfoot—perfect for high-traffic areas like schools and hospitals.
 The main drawback of this flooring is seams can let water through to the subfloor causing damage or mold build-up.